Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Relevant Background on Language Generation

-We summarize the prior work most relevant to our paper by first introducing the main definitions and then recalling the key results for each notion of generatability. \Cref{tab:gen-with-without-replay} provides a side-by-side comparison with our results. \looseness=-1
+Motivated by the recent success of large language models, the study of \emph{language generation in the limit} builds on the classical theory of \emph{language identification from positive data}, initiated by \citet{gold1967language} and characterized by \citet{angluin1980inductive}.
+While that line of work showed that identifying an unknown language is possible only under restrictive conditions, \citet{kleinberg2024language} showed that the weaker task of eventually generating new valid strings is possible for every countable language class.
+This striking contrast has since sparked a growing line of follow-up work on the learning-theoretic foundations of generation \citep{li2024generation,charikar2024exploring,kalavasis2025limits,hanneke2025union}.
+Here, we summarize the prior work most relevant to our paper by first introducing the main definitions and then recalling the key results for each notion of generatability. \Cref{tab:gen-with-without-replay} provides a side-by-side comparison with our results. \looseness=-1